How do I apply for a licence to write insurance business in or from within the Bailiwick of Guernsey?

 For each PCC you must complete a separate solvency workbook for the Core and each individual cell.
 You must then complete the PCC Summary spreadsheet which works out the solvency for the overall entity.

-Life insurers and domestic general insurers are required to produce an ORSA if they meet the premium income or technical provisions limits set out in paragraph 200 of the rules.
+Life insurers and domestic general insurers are required to produce an ORSA if they meet the premium income or technical provisions limits set out in rule 8.2.

 The Commission expects the Board of every firm to make its own assessment of its solvency requirements.
 The Board may conclude that the PCR represents a sufficient assessment of its solvency requirements but must record this decision and the reasons for reaching that conclusion.